Hannah Vertue

 Ann’s burial at non-conformist Bunhill Fields, 10th May 1813, put her age as 71.
 This is how I arrive at her birth in 1742.

-Husband: Peter Guillebaud (born 1740 died 1821 Spital Square, Norton Folgate, London) View Notes
+Husband: Peter Guillebaud (born 1739 London died 1821 Spital Square, Norton Folgate, London) View Notes

 Described as her brother-in-law by Hannah Vertue’s will.
 Peter’s wife may well have been Ann Vertue, who was buried in Bunhill Fields 1813 age 71.